cycodehq/intellij-platform-plugin/README.md

 ## Features

-Cycode IntelliJ Platform Plugin scans your code for exposed secrets, passwords, tokens, keys, and other credentials, as well as open-source packages' vulnerabilities.
+Cycode IntelliJ Platform Plugin scans your code for exposed secrets, passwords, tokens, keys, and other credentials, as well as open-source package`s vulnerabilities.
 The extension provides functionalities such as:

-* Cycode IntelliJ Platform Plugin scans your code for exposed secrets, passwords, tokens, keys, and other credentials.
+* Scanning your code for exposed secrets, passwords, tokens, keys, and other credentials.
-    * Coming soon: Open-source Threats (SCA), Code Security (SAST), and Infrastructure as Code).
+* Scanning your code for open-source package`s vulnerabilities.
 * Running a new scan from your IDE even before committing the code.
 * Triggering a scan automatically whenever a file is saved.
 * Highlighting vulnerable code in the editor - syntax highlighting for Cycode-specific code and configuration files, making it easy for users to identify and work with these files in their projects.
 * Removing a detected secret or ignoring it by secret value, rule (type) or by path.
+* Upgrading a detected vulnerable package or ignoring it by rule (type) or by path.

+Coming soon: Code Security (SAST), and Infrastructure as Code (IaC).

 ## Installation